-The Lean project management technique found its inception in the factories of the Japanese automobile giant Toyota.
+The Lean project management methodology found its inception in the factories of the Japanese automobile giant Toyota.
 Sakichi Toyoda and Taiichi Ohno were the founding fathers whose work in the production system inspired Lean management techniques.

 Lean manufacturing was conceptualized in the US during the ’90s by MIT where after a comparison of American and Japanese industries, the Toyota Production System (TPS) was categorized as the first system operating fully under the guidelines of Lean management.
 Subsequently, the entire framework of Lean was developed as one of the project management methodologies and adopted in industries throughout the world.